pyviz/pyviz.org/doc/scivis/index.md

 # SciVis Libraries

 Most of the libraries listed at PyViz.org fall into the [InfoVis](http://ieeevis.org/year/2019/info/call-participation/infovis-paper-types) (Information Visualization) category of tools, visualizing arbitrary and potentially abstract types of information, typically in 2D or 2D+time plots with axes and numerical scales.
 Tools in the separate [SciVis](http://ieeevis.org/year/2019/info/call-participation/scivis-paper-types) (Scientific Visualization) category focus on visualizing physically situated gridded data in 3D and 3D+time, often without spatial axes and instead providing an immersive visual experience of real-world physical datasets (see [Weiskopf et al](https://pdfs.semanticscholar.org/86aa/dffeae1912a404ee66223774d6a45eefb438.pdf) for a comparison).
-Many of the SciVis tools build on the 1992 OpenGL graphics standard, and are thus desktop-GUI applications rather than browser-based web applications.
+Desktop-GUI targeted SciVis tools build on the OpenGL graphics standard, while browser-based web applications usually leverage the related WebGL graphics standard.

 SciVis libraries supporting Python: